H. Scott Fingerhut

 Assistant Director, Trial Advocacy Program, College of Law

-Faculty Fellow and Director of Pre-Law Programs, The Honors College at FIU
+Faculty Fellow and Advisor to PATH (Pre-Law Association through Honors), The Honors College at FIU

 B.A., University of Virginia

 H. Scott Fingerhut is a three-time Professor of the Year who comes to FIU with more than 20 years of law teaching experience and nearly 30 years as an AV-Preeminent rated trial lawyer devoting his practice to criminal defense and the defense of applicants seeking admission before the Florida Board of Bar Examiners and lawyers facing discipline by The Florida Bar.

 As a law teacher, Professor Fingerhut has served for over a decade as Assistant Director of FIU’s Trial Advocacy Program.
 He began teaching Trial Ad in 1995 in the Litigation Skills Program at the University of Miami School of Law, a position he held for 10 years.
 In 2000, he accepted an appointment in FIU’s School of Policy and Management, teaching Criminal Constitutional Law and Procedure, Criminal Law Theory, Law and Social Control, and Judicial Process and Policy in the undergraduate and Master’s Degree criminal justice programs.
 In 2005, he came over to the College of Law.